In this document

 If you are a user looking for help with the Android UI or an Android device, details on Android updates or security issues, or how to build applications for Android, see the list of resources below.

 This site covers creating custom Android stacks, porting devices and accessories, and meeting compatibility requirements.
+The Android OS is a Git repository of files and not a single file (.zip/tar/exe/etc.) to download.
+You can get started with the Android source code by following the instructions on the Downloading the Source page.
 For other information about Android, refer to the following resources.

 Google Play Edition